NonsoGodson/PeopleR/README.md

 ### Component	and Description
 Landing.vue - The landing page a user sees when they navigate to PeopleR.
 Login.vue - The login page.
 There's a link to go to the Signup page if a user hasn't signed up.
-Matches.vue - Page where users can see the other users they've matched with.
+Connections.vue - Page where users can see the other users they've matched with.
 A match occurs when two users have liked each other.
-Navbar.vue - The navigation bar that appears at the top of most every other component Settings.vue - Users can change their email address, display name, city, and zip code on this page.
+Settings.vue - Users can change their email address, display name, city, and zip code on this page.
 Signup.vue - Signup page for users who do not have an account.
 It asks for a valid email address and for them to make and confirm a password.
 Swiping.vue - The main page of PuppR where users can see another user's profile and choose whether to 'like' or 'pass.'